olympiaformat/olympia/docs/format.md

 A search tree is a tree data structure used for locating specific **Key**s from within a collection of keys, and used as an implementation of a **Set**.
 A search tree consists of a collection of **Node**s, and each node contains an ordered collection of keys.
+To find if a target key is in the tree set, run the following algorithm:

+Start from the root node, we first check see if the target is in the node.
+If not, find the 2 consecutive keys that bound the target, or if the target is smaller or larger than all keys in the node.
+This will either lead to searching a subsequent child node and eventually find the target in the set, or if there is no child node to search, the key is not in the set.

+### N-Way Search Tree

 A **N-way search tree** is a search tree where: